Gleyber Torres Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.90 team ERA that ranks sixth across all league pitching staffs.
+- The Rays have a 3.87 team ERA that ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.